… so that we have a chance to reproduce it.

 Type of issue *: select Problem / Defect

-Summary *: A short description in one sentence.
-Please don’t try to make the sentence longer than absolutely needed, because it will be the headline in the Bugtracker and there is only limited space for each headline.
-Everything that is too long gets cut off.
+Summary *: This is a misnomer, it is actually the headline we see in the Bugtracker and the space is limited.
+A short description in one sentence.
+Please don’t try to make the sentence longer than absolutely needed, because everything that is too long gets cut off.

 Example of a good Summary